alchemyplatform/aa-sdk/site/smart-accounts/accounts/using-your-own.md

 ## `LightSmartContractAccount` as an Example

 We have built an extension of the eth-infinitism `SimpleAccount` called [LightAccount.sol](https://github.com/alchemyplatform/light-account/blob/main/src/LightAccount.sol).
-You can learn more about LightAccount in the [LightAccount documentation](/smart-accounts/accounts/light-account).
+You can learn more about Light Account in the [Light Account documentation](/smart-accounts/accounts/light-account).

 We provide an implementation of `ISmartContractAccount` that works with `LightAccount.sol` which can be used as an example of how to implement your own Smart Contract Account:
 ::: details LightSmartContractAccount